-Did you ever hear the saying: „An intelligent plan is the first step to success“?
-While Basil C. Walsh was referring to the general idea of planning in business, the truth is – the only way to track our progress is to make a thought-out plan and try to figure out a way to reach our goals.
+Have you ever heard the saying An intelligent plan is the first step to success?
+While Basil C. Walsh was referring to the general idea of planning in business, the truth is the only way to track our progress is to make a thorough plan to reach our goals.

-A business idea is just a beginning
+A business idea is just the beginning

 Successfully delivering your product and launching it to the open market often requires a lot of dedicated work and many attempts through a trial and error system.
-However, that doesn’t mean this process will take years – with an agile approach; the results will come much sooner.
+However, that doesn’t mean this process will take years.
+With the Agile approach, results will come much sooner.

-What is „product discovery“ anyway?
+What is product discovery anyway?

-No matter if it's a vast project, a business idea, a new product or service or a digital solution – in Devōt, we firmly believe that in order to start your project right, you need to have thought-out answers to some key questions, as well as mutual understanding between you and your development team.
+No matter if it's an enormous project, a business idea, a new product or service, or a digital solution, at Devōt we firmly believe that in order to start your project right, you need to have well-conceived answers to some key questions, as well as mutual understanding between you and your development team.

-Then, as your project advances, Product Discovery workshops should be repeated as needed.
-Again, the Agile approach is what makes this possible – the product changes in collaboration with the client, and every stage is a new opportunity for improvement.
+Then, as your project advances, product discovery workshops should be repeated as needed.
+Again, the Agile approach is what makes this possible.
+The product changes in collaboration with the client, and every stage is a new opportunity for improvement.

-The most important thing about the Product Discovery Workshop is understanding its purpose – it is not just about finding the right solution.
-Its primary goal is to facilitate mutual understanding between the client and the development team and determine the exact project scope.
+The most important thing about the product discovery workshop is understanding its purpose.
+It’s not just about finding the right solution.
+Rather, its primary goal is to facilitate mutual understanding between the client and the development team and determine the exact project scope.

 Does your development team understand you?

-It all starts with the initial interaction – from the very first moment in your planning phase, there has to be a high level of understanding and shared vision for problem-solving and product development.
+It all starts with the initial interaction.
+From the very first moment in your planning phase, there has to be a high level of understanding and shared vision for problem-solving and product development.

 What questions should your development team ask you?

-Here at Devōt, we start our Workshops with thorough research and problem identification, as well as objectives and priorities clarification so we can shape the project around the common vision of the proposed solutions.
+Here at Devōt, we start our workshops with thorough research and problem identification, as well as objectives and priorities clarification so we can shape the project around the common vision of the proposed solutions.

 What do we ask our clients?